demichie/ScholarAnalyzer/README.md

 ### AI-Assisted Development

-The Python code for this project, including its structure, features, and documentation, was generated with significant assistance from **Google AI Studio**.
+The Python code for this project was generated with significant assistance from **Google AI Studio**.

 ### Bibliographic Reference